 For those intersted in the original links:

-Seth is a software engineer and open source advocate at at HashiCorp.
+Seth Vargo is the Director of Evangelism at HashiCorp.
 Previously, Seth worked at Chef (Opscode), CustomInk, and a few Pittsburgh-based startups.
-He is a co-author of Learning Chef and is passionate about inequality in technology and organizational culture.
-When he is not writing software or working on open source, Seth enjoys speaking at local user groups and conferences.
-He is a co-organizer for DevOps Days Pittsburgh and loves all things bacon.
-You can find him on the Internet.
+He the author of Learning Chef and is passionate about reducing inequality in technology.
+When he is not writing, working on open source, or speaking at conferences, Seth enjoys spending time with his friends and advising non-profits.
+He loves all things bacon.